GhostDriftTheory/adic-lean-proof-replay/README.md

 The goal is not to verify an entire deployed software system, but to provide a mechanically checked formal core for the replay verification argument used in ADIC.

+## DAG representation note

+The DAG layer in this repository is formalized as a replay-oriented row-list lowering layer.
+The compiler-correctness lemmas establish correspondence between DAG-level syntax and the compiled replay-row representation used by the verifier.

+Accordingly, the DAG results should be read as row-list lowering correctness / replay representation correspondence, not as a full general-purpose compiler correctness theorem for arbitrary deployed software.

 ## Main theorem direction

 At a high level, the file establishes that if an ADIC certificate is accepted by the replay verifier, then the corresponding semantic validity condition follows.